spacebarchat/docs/docs/contributing/reverse-engineering/voice/webrtc.md

         "max_resolution": {
           "type": "fixed", "width": 1080, "height": 720
         }
+      }
     ]
 }
-}
 ```

 Similarily, a value > 0 for the SSRC indicates that the user is publishing that track, while a value of 0 for the track indicates the user is not currently publishing that track.
-If you send a positive value for SSRC for either video or audio, the server will be expecting for you to start sending a track matching that SSRC
+If you send a positive value for SSRC for audio, the server will be expecting for you to start sending a track matching that SSRC.
+For video, the video_ssrc has to be > 0 AND you have to have at least 1 object wtih `active=true`.

 ## Other Voice Gateway events